Ritenour Athletic Department

 While at Clayton Lee has been instrumental in the promotion of student athlete accomplishments through the use of technology and social media.
 He believes first hand that it is imperative to “Tell your Story” and “putting students at the forefront of decisions while recognizing their efforts and achievements is vital to a winning culture”.
 Laskowski also went on to say “The purpose of athletics is to create value for our kids and community.
 Instead of judging success on just wins and loses we need to be transformational in our approach and focus on the development of our students.”

-Laskowski transitioned Clayton Athletics to zero based budgeting, created their website, and been in charge of MSHSAA transfers/eligibility/coaching development/certification.
+Laskowski transitioned Clayton Athletics to zero based budgeting, created their website, and has been in charge of MSHSAA transfers/eligibility/coaching development/certification.
 He has helped organize the master athletic schedule while serving as the coordinator of Shared Usage along with being the recording secretary for the Suburban Conference.
 Lee looks forward to bringing his skills to Ritenour and having the opportunity to create a platform to showcase Husky Athletics and Activities.

 Lee completed his undergrad at Mizzou, transitioned to teaching at UMSL and holds a Masters in Athletic Educational Administration from William Woods.
 Laskowski considers himself a lifelong learner.